 “I would sing the blues if I had the blues.”

-In 1963, Bo Diddley starred in a UK concert tour with the Everly Brothers and Little Richard.
+Ten years earlier, in 1963, Bo Diddley had starred in a UK concert tour with the Everly Brothers and Little Richard.
 Their supporting act was a little up-and-coming outfit called The Rolling Stones.